News We Recently Launched AD Migrator and AD Reporter.

 1. Examine the Current Situation

-Several tests and inspections were conducted on the current Exchange on-premises environment as an Office 365 pre-migration checklist.
+You need to perform several tests and inspections on the current Exchange on-premises environment as an Office 365 pre-migration checklist.

 • Account creation and synchronization methods.